 by Alyssa Godesky

 Alyssa Godesky is a Smashfest Queen-sponsored professional triathlete.
-You can read more about her and our pro team here.
+You can read more about her here.